YahyaZekry/NLP-Islamic-Coach/README.md

 To use the NLP Islamic Coach, follow these steps:

-1. 📤 Upload the entire set of files into the chat interface of your chosen AI model (e.g., Claude, GPT).
+1. 📤 Upload the entire set of framework files into the chat interface of your chosen AI model (e.g., Claude, GPT).

 2. 🎯 Available Framework Commands: